7 Reasons You’re One Burst Pipe Away from Financial Ruin (And How Renters Insurance Fixes It)

 When you shop with Homebody, we advocate for Replacement Cost Coverage.
 Older, bare-bones policies often use "Actual Cash Value."

-• The 2026 Standard: Replacement Cost gives you the funds to go to the store and buy the current 2026 model.
+• The 2026 Standard: Replacement Cost gives you the funds to buy the current 2026 model.
 You shouldn't be forced to "downgrade" your life just because you were a victim of a crime or a disaster.

 The number one reason people skip insurance is the perceived cost.
-But when you break down a 2026 budget, renters insurance is likely the cheapest thing you pay for.
+But in a 2026 budget, renters insurance is likely your cheapest line item.

-For the price of a large pepperoni pizza, you are securing roughly $30,000 in personal property and $100,000 in liability protection.
-It is, quite literally, the most cost-effective financial move you can make to protect your net worth.
+For the price of a large pepperoni pizza, you are typically securing $30,000 in personal property and $100,000 in liability protection.
+It is, quite literally, the most cost-effective financial move you can make.

 How to Get Covered in 5 Minutes

-1. The 60-Second Video: Before you buy, walk through your place.
-Film your electronics, your closet, and your kitchen.
+1. The 60-Second Video: Before you buy, walk through your place and film your electronics, closet, and kitchen.
 This "digital inventory" is your golden ticket if you ever need to file a claim.

-2. Pick Your Deductible: Choose a higher deductible ($500) for lower monthly bills, or a lower one ($250) if you’d rather pay less out of pocket during a crisis.
+2. Pick Your Deductible: Choose a higher deductible ($500–$1,000) for the lowest monthly bills, or a lower one ($250) if you’d rather pay less out of pocket during a crisis.

 3. Get Your Quote: Head to Homebody, enter your zip code, and get covered before your coffee gets cold.